-While the Moxy offers a design-led experience, it does so a significantly lower cost.
+While the Moxy offers a design-led experience, it does so at a significantly lower cost.
 Focusing on a minimalist, tech-led, and social experience amenities, in many ways the youthful brand is the antithesis of traditional Marriott properties.
 Toni Stoeckl, global brand leader and vice-president of Marriott’s Distinctive Select portfolio, says that, in cultivating Moxy, they kind of threw the rulebook out the window.
 “It’s the opposite of a classic, traditional hotel experience and that’s what we challenge ourselves as a team to always think about,” he says.
 “If it starts to become safe or, on the other hand, trying too hard, then we don’t want that.
 It’s a very fine line.”

 While guest rooms share typical features such as the peg wall across Moxy properties, the lobbies are custom-designed with a localized aesthetic.
 “People in Osaka like designs that are not traditionally appreciated by the people in other Japanese cities,” Sakairi says.
 “For example, while the people in Tokyo like stylish and sophisticated things, the people in Osaka prefer striking, interesting, and straightforward expressions.”

 “No one should ever say, ‘I’ve seen this Moxy already—I stayed there in another city,’” says Stoeckl.
 “There should always be a moment of new discovery for guests with each hotel.”